Tarmean/tarmean.github.io/mutable_lenses.md

 Imagine we have a container holding an `Int` field `count`, and a map of values.
 A monadic lens could read this `count` field, read the first `count` elements of a map, and return a list of them.
 This gives us a compound result - we can read from different lenses, perform control flow, and aggregate the result.
 This is extremely powerful but makes updating hard.

 The length of the list may have changed, some elements may have been inserted or deleted, and reorderings may have happend.
 Updating `count` is easy - we can use the length of the updated list - but the rest may required some sophisticated diffing process.
-Similarly we must be able to project an updated value from the updated compound state for each lens that we used.
+We must be able to project an updated value from the updated compound state for each lens that we used.
 But often there can be many solutions without a clear best choice.
-[This blog about monadic profunctors](https://blog.poisson.chat/posts/2017-01-01-monadic-profunctors.html) is a great introduction to one nice approach.
+[This blog about monadic profunctors](https://blog.poisson.chat/posts/2017-01-01-monadic-profunctors.html) is a great introduction to one nice approach in Haskell.

 Our `Compose m f` lenses can't do any of this.
 We can do monadic computations, but only in the `m` layer.
 This means we "only" can do everything traditional lenses can and don't have to deal with the problems monadic lenses bring.